-The writer is indebted to the Commission on Magnetism of the IUPAP for giving strong support to the Japanese plan of the Conference, including publication of the Proceedings, and also to the Publishing Committee headed by Professor K. Yosida and to the staff of the Journal of the Physical Society of Japan for their cooperation in the publication of this volume.
-A part of the publication expenses has been defrayed by the contribution from the UNESCO through the IUPAP.
+The writers are indebted to the Commission on Magnetism of the IUPAP and the Commission on Electron Diffraction of the IUCr for giving strong support to the Japanese plan of the Conference, and also to the Publishing Committee headed by Prof. K. Yosida and to the staff of the Journal of the Physical Society of Japan for their cooperation in the publication of the volume